The one with the voice of Peppa Pig. And a metric fuck-tonne of trees.

 To properly find out, the Doctor's going to need Clara.
 She's just come out of a school sleepover in a museum, with Danny and her class in tow, and she's a bit surprised at all this wanton afforestation too.
 After a quick phone call to find out the Doctor's got Maebh, Team Coal Hill heads out to pick her up, while the Time Lord and child try to figure out what the hell's going on.

 These aren't your grandma's woods.
 There's a Tyger and some wolves, and something far more fearful than symmetry — there's a solar flare on the way, just like the one that scorched the Bank of Karabraxos.
-Soon the whole planet'll be burning bright.
+Soon the whole planet will be burning bright.

 Everyone's hands, and eyes, and all the rest of their bodies, are very, very mortal...